MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 ## Direct Connect (DX) Concepts

 * A Direct Connect is a physical connection (1, 10 or 100 GBps) in a AWS region.
-* A direct connect is between Busniness Premise -> DX Location -> AWS region.
+* A direct connect is between Business Premise -> DX Location -> AWS region.
 * When you order direct connect what you are order is actually a port allocation at a DX location.
 They provide a port and authorization for you to connect to that port.
 It is up to you to connect to this directly.
 * The port has two costs - hourly cost based on the DX location and outbound data transfer.
 Inbound data transfer is free of charge.
 * Provisioning time - it takes time for AWS to allocate a port.
 Connecting physical cabel to DX location might take weeks or months.
 No resilience (if the cabel is cut it is cut).